Mayday Parade: Musical style

-Mayday Parade's musical style has been described as pop-punk, pop rock, alternative rock, emo pop, emo, and rock.
+Mayday Parade's music makes strong use of melody.
+The band's early releases mainly contained elements of emo and punk rock, which drew comparisons to Yellowcard, Plain White T's, and All Time Low.
+The band's later releases employed a "harder rock edge" before they would eventually return to their original style on subsequent albums, according to AllMusic.
+Other publications have tagged the band's catalog as pop-punk, pop rock, alternative rock, emo pop, emo, and rock.
 A Lesson in Romantics has been described as pop-punk and emo.
 Anywhere but Here has been described as pop-punk and pop rock.
 Mayday Parade has been described as pop-punk and pop rock.
 Monsters in the Closet has been described as pop-punk, pop rock and rock.
 Black Lines has been described as emo, emo pop, pop-punk, and rock.

 Side projects

-After Jason Lancaster parted ways, he formed a new band called Go Radio on which he released two EP's and two studio albums.
+After Jason Lancaster parted ways, he formed a new band called Go Radio on which he released two EPs and two studio albums.
 The band broke up on October 7, 2013.
 A few months later, he announced that he would release solo music, having released a song on a Fearless Records compilation, and a solo album called As You Are released in June 2014.

 In 2012, guitarist and bassist Brooks Betts and Jeremy Lenzo respectively announced their band Truth or Consequence.
 The band consists of Betts on vocals, guitar, drums, pedal steel and banjo, Lenzo on bass and vocals, and Alexandra Kees on violin and vocals; studio members include Lee Dyess on cello and Mayday Parade's lead singer Derek Sanders on piano.
 The band released their debut EP titled Second Fiddle on December 25, 2013.